bitkey/bitkey/README.rst

 an airgap which ensures that your wallet's private keys are never loaded into RAM on a computer connected to the Internet.

-Please note that cold-online mode has been disabled due to no longer being supported by Electrum 3.
-Your wallet's master public key must now be manually exported to a cold-online wallet.
+Attention: cold-online mode has been disabled due to no longer being supported by Electrum 3.
+So your wallet's master public key must be manually exported to a cold-online wallet.
 It may be most convenient to generate the QR code for the master public key, then scan it from the Electrum app for Android to create a watch-only wallet.
 The watch-only wallet allows you to check your balance and history, prepare